 - A reduction in the aging of the immune system (immunosenescence)

 - Lowered numbers of white blood cells including neutrophils, lymphocytes, and natural killer cells.

 - Increased immune function

 How long should you fast for increased immune function?
-One of the world’s leading authorities on fasting recommends fasting for at least 48-72 hours to reset the immune system.
+One of the world’s leading authorities on fasting recommends fasting for at least 48-72 hours to reset the immune system, however, no longer than a 72-hour fast.
 During this time period, genes like the protein kinase A gene can be turned off.
 This gene is responsible for regulating fat and carbohydrate metabolism in cells, and when it’s turned off it can encourage stem cells to make new immune cells.

 Is Fasting Like Detoxing?